-Candidates seeking a master’s degree in data science, whether by taking courses online or in person, may want to also consider how the art of visualization pairs with the harder skills needed to analyze and organize data.
+Candidates seeking a degree in data science, whether by taking the master’s in data science online or in person, may want to also consider how the art of visualization pairs with the harder skills needed to analyze and organize data.

 Graphs are just one of the many ways to visualize data.
 The following guide will help to explain the foundational concepts and processes that allow such visualizations, as well as the skills needed to make them a reality.